eficode/devStack/README.md

 ## Utils

 These are classes mainly intended to be used by Container/Deployment-classes when massaging of the containers are needed for example.
-Currently [ImageBuilder.groovy](src%2Fmain%2Fgroovy%2Fcom%2Feficode%2Fdevstack%2Futil%2FImageBuilder.groovy) dynamically builds Atlassian images for non x86 architectures on the fly.
+Currently, [ImageBuilder.groovy](src%2Fmain%2Fgroovy%2Fcom%2Feficode%2Fdevstack%2Futil%2FImageBuilder.groovy) dynamically builds Atlassian images for non x86 architectures on the fly.
+[TimeMachine.groovy](src%2Fmain%2Fgroovy%2Fcom%2Feficode%2Fdevstack%2Futil%2FTimeMachine.groovy) changes the apparent time for all containers sharing a Docker Engine, intended for testing date changes.

 # Setup Docker Engine in AWS